ICAMS/calphy/docs/source/gettingstarted.md

 make install-python
 ```

-**In the case of a conda environment**, the following commands can be used to copy the compiled libraries to an accessible path:
+**In the case of a conda environment**, the following commands can be used to copy the compiled libraries to an accessible path (sometimes `PREFIX` needs to be used instead of `CONDA_PREFIX`):

 ```
 mkdir -p $CONDA_PREFIX/include/lammps